anutka2610/Weater-App/README.md

 # Weater-App
 This aplicetion is a final project SheCodes Plus module at SheCode course.
 I made it from scratch.
-I used HTML page (Home page, About page, Contact page, Work page), CSS, made application responcive and SEO friendly.
-Also I learned how to use library to stile web-pages and created navbar.
+I used HTML, CSS and Bootstrap.
+I built first interactive application (use JavaScript).
+I learned how to integrate a live API to start building real applications.

 ## Link on application
- To see and check how it works you can use this link: https://dazzling-croquembouche-f0aa87.netlify.app/home.html
+ To see and check how it works you can use this link: https://dashing-belekoy-57dcfa.netlify.app/

 ## Feedback
 I am in the process of learning to become IT development.
 So have a loock on it, maybe you have idea how to improve it.
 To do this you need make some steps: